hipoglucido/room_matching/README.md

 ## Next steps
 Instead of logging the warning when performance is too low, it would be preferable to send an alert via email or to the internal messaging system used in the company.

+Also, during training some statistics could be stored related to the distribution of the training dataset (word length and other language characteristics).
+Then it could be periodically checked whether the distribution at inference differs from the distribution seen at training (data drift).
+And if so, send and alert about this as well.

+It would be interesting to collect some information about the performance of the inference predictions.
+That way we could also monitor the model performance during inference and alert accordingly.

 # POC Deployment - step by step guide

 Flask is used (`rooms/app.py`) to create the API.
 These are the steps to run it.